Getting Started With Zephyr – Test Management Plugin For JIRAMohit Upadhyay

 - Integrate test automation and CI tools with ZAPI

-When Zypher is added in your JIRA then a new field Zephyr will start appearing at your JIRA dashboard
+When Zypher is added to your JIRA then a new field Zephyr will start appearing on your JIRA dashboard

 Now you can start creating and adding Test cases in Zephyr for JIRA.